SudarsonS/Challenge/README.md

 { "firstName" : "Johan", "lastName": "Mathew" , "dateOfBirth" : "1991-02-16", "postalCode": 10234 }
 ```
 **Response**
-Returns Empty body with 201 or 400 status code

 ```
 201 CREATED     - In case of Success
 400 BAD_REQUEST - In case the member is not valid or contains future time